 Exit counselling

-Just as you complete 'Entrance Counseling' before you start your course, you will need to complete 'Exit Counseling' before you finish.
+Just as you complete 'Entrance Counselling' before you start your course, you will need to complete 'Exit Counselling' before you finish.
 This helps you consider the repayment options and provides information that will assist you in the future as your life changes.

 If you fail to complete this, we may withhold your degree certificate or your invite to graduation.